joshbegley/nyt-latest/README.md

 `Aaron M. Rosenberg’s puzzle is royally fun.`\
 https://nytimes.com/2023/02/28/crosswords/daily-puzzle-2023-03-01.html?searchResultPosition=8

-**Train Crash in Greece Kills at Least 29**\
+**Train Crash in Greece Kills at Least 32**\
-`A rail operator said a passenger train had about 350 passengers on board when the collision with a freight train occurred.
-At least 85 people were injured.`\
+`A train with about 350 passengers aboard collided with an oncoming freight train, officials said.
+At least 25 people were hospitalized with serious injuries.`\
 https://nytimes.com/2023/02/28/world/europe/train-crash-greece.html?searchResultPosition=9

 **Adams, Discussing Faith, Dismisses Idea of Separating Church and State**\